sonbachmi/son-datachat/frontend/src/about.md

 For testing, try some short media files (recommended just a few minutes) and/or use a faster level as it may take a long time to transcribe long durations.
 For a quick preview, you can use this [1-minute sample video](/sprite-flight-1m.mp4) and try tweaking different preferences to get a sense of how this feature performs.
+For translation, try this [French speech sample audio](/french.mp3).

 ### Technical Specs
 - Backend: Python processing engine using Nvidia GPU computing power